xragua/xraybinaryorbit/README.md

 ## Documentation

-Detailed documentation, including function references and tutorials, can be found at: [XRAYBINARYORBIT Documentation](https://xragua.github.io/xraybinaryorbit/).
+Detailed documentation, including function references and tutorials, can be found at: [xraybinaryorbit Documentation](https://xragua.github.io/xraybinaryorbit/).

 ---